lende/127/README.md

 * `set` is the default operation and may be omitted
 * When a hostname is already mapped, `set` will simply get its IP
-* The hosts-file is automatically backed up by default
+* The hosts-file is automatically backed up, by default
     * May be disabled by setting `-backup=""`
     * Backups are only made when previously modified by *another* tool
 * For convenience, `[hostname]:[port]` will translate to `[random-ip]:[port]`
-* If there is a `secure_path`-entry in your `/etc/sudoers`-file, you may have to remove this or add your GO bin-path as an entry (otherwise `sudo` won't find the executable)
 * There is also a [code library](https://godoc.org/github.com/lende/127/lib) provided